 Although I’ve got an 11 year-old who enjoys reading and has been doing so for years without being prompted, it turns out that adding a reading curriculum to our homeschool plans has made a bigger impact than I expected.

-I understand the importance of a homeschool reading curriculum now that my big kid has been working through Apologia’s Readers in Residence for a few months.
+I understand the importance of a homeschool reading curriculum now that my big kid has been working through Debra Bell’s Readers in Residence for a few months.
+(You may know her from her work with Apologia.)
 I’m seeing firsthand the difference between a child who reads and a child who fully comprehends what he reads.

 Readers in Residence: Homeschool Reading Curriculum from Apologia